KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   injectParamsInHooksMeth ⇒ namedParams</h5>
-An optional Aspect method that promotes `namedParams` into thefeature's {{book.guide.appLifeCycles}}, from this aspect.
+An Aspect method that promotes `namedParams` into thefeature's {{book.guide.appLifeCycles}}, from this aspect.
 Thishook is executed after all aspects have assembled their featurecontent (i.e. after {{book.api.assembleFeatureContentMeth}}).
 Here is a `namedParams` example from a redux aspect, promoting it'sstate and dispatch functions:```js{getState, dispatch}```**API:** {{book.api.injectParamsInHooksMeth$}}Any aspect may promote their own set of `namedParams`.  **feature-u**will insure there are no name clashes across aspects (which resultsin an exception).
 If your parameter names have a high potentialfor clashing, a **best practice** would be to qualify them in someway to better insure uniqueness.

 <table>
   <thead>